-- (1) Clinical Resume or Discharge Summary shall be recorded for all medical records of patients at the termination of their hospitalization (see exceptions below) and signed by the responsible physician, dentist, or podiatrist. - The Clinical Resume should concisely recapitulate the reason for hospitalization, the significant findings, the procedures performed and treatment rendered, final diagnoses, the condition of the patient on discharge (stated in terms that permit a specific measurable comparison with the condition on admission, avoiding the use of vague relative terminology, such as "improved"), and any specific instructions given to the patient and/or family, as pertinent, including instructions relating to physical activity, medication, diet and follow-up care (when preprinted instructions are given to the patient, the record should so indicate and a sample of the instruction sheet in use at the time should be on file in the Health Information Management Department). - (3) A Clinical Resume is required on all patients who expire and should indicate the events leading to death. - (4) A final progress note may be substituted for the Clinical Resume on medical records of patients with problems of a minor nature who require less than a 48-hour period of hospitalization, and in the case of normal newborn infants and uncomplicated obstetrical deliveries.
+- (1) Clinical Resume or Discharge Summary shall be recorded for all medical records of patients at the termination of their hospitalization (see exceptions below) and signed by the responsible physician, dentist, or podiatrist. - (2) The Clinical Resume should concisely recapitulate the reason for hospitalization, the significant findings, the procedures performed and treatment rendered, final diagnoses, the condition of the patient on discharge (stated in terms that permit a specific measurable comparison with the condition on admission, avoiding the use of vague relative terminology, such as "improved"), and any specific instructions given to the patient and/or family, as pertinent, including instructions relating to physical activity, medication, diet and follow-up care.
+When preprinted instructions are given to the patient, the record should so indicate that it was given. - (3) A Clinical Resume is required on all patients who expire and should indicate the events leading to death. - (4) A final progress note may be substituted for the Clinical Resume on medical records of patients with problems of a minor nature who require less than a 48-hour period of hospitalization, and in the case of normal newborn infants and uncomplicated obstetrical deliveries.
 The final progress note should include any instructions given to the patient and/or family.